 - Squamous cell carcinoma (SCC)

-Melanoma - the most dangerous type of skin cancer.
+Melanoma is the most dangerous type of skin cancer.

 Nonmelanoma Skin Cancers

 Basal cell cancer and squamous cell cancer are the two most common types of skin cancer.
 These cancers often form on the head, face, neck, hands, and arms; areas that are often exposed to the sun.